 I’m not sure if you’ve heard, but something miraculous happened yesterday.
 No, I’m not talking about a hamster saving its owner’s life or Piers Morgan publishing a Tweet that summed up the nation’s feelings.
-I’m referring to me making it through 24 hours of parenting without putting a foot wrong.
+I’m referring to me, a rookie daddy, making it through 24 hours of parenting without putting a foot wrong.

 I appreciate this is difficult to believe, so allow me to furnish you with some details.
 Yesterday was a jam-packed day for family Hood.
 We’d arranged to meet some friends at a National Trust property’s outdoor play zone in the morning and then, after a pub lunch in the sunshine, were heading to at a 1st birthday party via the supermarket.
 Not exactly sex, drugs and rock ‘n’ roll, but pretty exciting when most of your days are spent asking Alexa to play Three Little Monkeys over and over and over again.